 Sagebrush Trail (December 15, 1933)

-Released on December 15, 1933: John Wayne, in prison for murder, escapes and searches for the real killer among a band of outlaws.
+Released on December 15, 1933: (running time 53 minutes) John Wayne is John Brant, in prison for murder, but he escapes and searches for the real killer among a band of outlaws.

 Directed by Armand Schaefer